The Double Your Sustainability Blog

 Group the Improvement Areas by theme: Environment, Labour and Human Rights, Ethics, and Sustainable Procurement.
 Then look for repeated patterns.
 A single isolated point may be a narrow evidence issue.
 Repeated findings in one theme often point to a larger management-system gap.

-For each improvement area, ask whether the gap relates mainly to Policies, Actions, or Results.
-This tells you what kind of fix is needed.
+For each Improvement Area, ask whether the gap relates mainly to Policies, Actions, or Results.
+This gives you the practical root cause behind the lower EcoVadis score and tells you what kind of fix is needed.

-• Policy gap: EcoVadis could not see a formal, documented commitment.
+• Policy gap: EcoVadis did not identify a formal, documented commitment.

-• Action gap: You had a commitment, but the implementation evidence was weak or missing.
+• Action gap: You had a commitment, while the implementation evidence was weak or missing.

-• Result gap: You had policies and actions, but did not provide enough performance data or reporting.
+• Result gap: You had policies and actions, while the performance data or reporting evidence was still too weak.

 Check evidence quality